Mediterranean Garden Society

 The most popular article in the MGS journal, The Mediterranean Garden, has proved to be one about pruning olive trees.
 It seems that gardening in a Mediterranean country goes hand in hand with growing olives – from planting a new grove to tackling one or two neglected trees.
-So here in their entirety are the three articles about olive cultivation which have appeared in TMG in the past followed by lecture notes from an olive expert who gave a workshop at the 2007 AGM Symposium.
+So here in their entirety are two articles about olive cultivation which have appeared in TMG.

 From The Mediterranean Garden No 34 July 2003